 Three Dental Sedation Options

-Inhalation Sedation: This uses a combination of Nitrous Oxide (N2O) and Oxygen (O2) to introduce a state of relaxation.
-This is a conscious sedation method that is fast acting and with few side effects.
-A local anesthetic is administered in combination with nitrous oxide sedation to eliminate pain.
+Inhalation Sedation: This introduces a state of relaxation.
+This is a conscious sedation method that is fast-acting and with few side effects.
+A local anesthetic is administered in combination with inhalation sedation to eliminate pain.